eddow/v-semantic/README.md

 - messages

 ## No plans to implement
-Some of `semantic-ui` functionalities are just classes to add to some `div` that I don't see the point of making a custom control out of.
+Some of `semantic-ui` functionalities are just classes to add to some `div` for which the point of making a custom control out of is discussable.
 - container
 - divider
 - header